Improved Differentially Private Regression via Gradient Boosting: Introduction

 We highlight the AdaSSP (``Adaptive Sufficient Statistics Perturbation'') algorithm \cite{wang2018revisiting} which obtains state-of-the-art theoretical and practical performance when the maximum norm of the features and labels are known---these bounds are used to scale the noise added for privacy.
 When a data-independent bound on the magnitude of the data is not known, in order to promise differential privacy, they must be clipped at some data-independent threshold, which can substantially harm performance.
 In this work, we give a new algorithm for private linear regression that substantially mitigates this issue and leads to improved accuracy across a range of datasets and clipping thresholds.

-Our approach is both conceptually and computationally simple: we apply gradient boosting \cite{friedman2001greedy}, using AdaSSP as a base learner.
+Our approach is both conceptually and computationally simple: we apply gradient boosting \cite{friedman2001greedy}, using a linear model as the base learner, and to incorporate privacy guarantees, at each boosting round, the linear model is solved using AdaSSP.
 When applied to a squared error objective, gradient boosting is exceedingly simple: it maintains a linear combination of regression models, repeatedly fitting a new regression model to the \emph{residuals} of the current model, and then adding the new model to the linear combination.
 Absent privacy constraints, gradient boosting for linear regression does not improve performance, because linear models are closed under linear combinations, and squared error regression can be optimally solved over the set of all linear models in closed form.
-Nevertheless, in the presence of privacy constraints and in the absence of knowledge of the data scale (so that we must use a data independent clipping threshold), we show in an extensive set of experiments that gradient boosted AdaSSP substantially improves on the performance of AdaSSP alone.
-Moreover, we show that even when the optimal clipping threshold is assumed to be known, gradient boosted AdaSSP obtains performance that is at least as good (and often slightly better) than AdaSSP without gradient boosting.
-We provide two theoretical results to explain this empirical phenomenon: \begin{enumerate} \item In the $0$-dimensional case, AdaSSP reduces to computing the empirical mean of the (clipped) labels.
-Some clipping thresholds can lead to this being an arbitrarily biased estimator of the mean.
-In this setting, gradient boosting with AdaSSP as a base learner corresponds to repeatedly shifting an estimator of the mean by the clipped empirical residuals , i.e. the empirical mean of the difference between the current mean estimate and the labels .
-In Section \ref{ss.clipping theory}, we show that for Gaussian label distributions, for any clipping threshold, this method converges to an arbitrarily close estimate of the true mean by reducing the bias at each iteration.
-Intuitively, this is because even poor initial estimates of the mean are directionally correct, which serve to further center our estimate, and reduce the negative effect of the clipping.
-This helps to explain why Boosted AdaSSP outperforms AdaSSP when the clipping threshold must be set in a data-independent way. \item On the other hand, when given the magnitude of the labels, we can set the clipping threshold optimally as is done in \cite{wang2018revisiting}.
-In Section \ref{ss.non clipping theory} we show that Boosted AdaSSP obtains the same asymptotic (and optimal) bounds obtained by AdaSSP when the data scale is known.
-This helps to explain why even when we optimize for the clipping threshold non-privately for both methods, Boosted AdaSSP is competitive. \end{enumerate}
+Nevertheless, in the presence of privacy constraints and in the absence of knowledge of the data scale (so that we must use a data independent clipping threshold), we show in an extensive set of experiments that gradient BoostedAdaSSP substantially improves on the performance of AdaSSP alone.
+Moreover, we show that our BoosedAdaSSP algorithm outperforms other competitive differentially private solutions to linear regression in different conditions, including gradient descent on the squared loss objective, and interestingly performs better than a tree-based private boosting algorithm.
+We also show that our algorithm is less sensitive to hyperparameter selection.